 The table below depicts a few differences between Areolar tissue and adipose tissue:

 |Common form of loose connective tissue containing matrix, collagen fibers, several types of cells, elastin fibers, collagen, reticular fibers||Contains cells filled with matrix, fat globules, collagen and elastin fibers.
 Mainly serves as a fat reservoir.|

 |Present between muscles and skin, surrounding nerves, blood vessels and bone marrow||Present between delicate internal organs and beneath the skin|

 |Fills space present in the organs, renders support to the delicate internal structures, provides elasticity and strength||Acts as a thermal insulator and stores fat in the form of a large fat droplet.|

-Stay connected with us at NEET BYJU’S for more on NEET.
+Stay connected with us at BYJU’S for more on NEET.